Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Usage Scenario

 \section{Usage Scenario}

-The generative power of our proposed interaction-augmented instruction model and the twelve summarized atomic paradigm graphs extend beyond theoretical formulation and provides a practical design framework for human–GenAI communication~\cite {Beaudouin-Lafon2021GenerativeInteraction}.
-This framework can guide both the iterative improvement of existing tools and the creation of novel interfaces tailored to emerging user scenarios.
-To illustrate the model’s applicability and impact, we present four usage scenarios to highlight how our approach can inspire, structure, and accelerate design decisions in real-world contexts, bridging the gap between conceptual models and actionable interface innovation.
+The generative power of our proposed interaction-augmented instruction model lies in guiding both interaction paradigm and interactive tool innovation in human–GenAI communication~\cite {Beaudouin-Lafon2021GenerativeInteraction}.
+Together with our summarized existing paradigms, it can guide the iterative improvement of tools, facilitate the creation of novel interfaces tailored to emerging user scenarios, and enable generating new interaction paradigms beyond existing ones. \review{Q9}To illustrate the model's generative power, we summarized four potential methods for designers and researchers to apply IAI models and summarized twelve paradigms for various needs, as shown in \autoref{tab:design-guidelines}.

+To demonstrate the four methods, we present four usage scenarios below to highlight how our model and paradigms can inspire, structure, and accelerate design decisions in real-world contexts.
+These scenarios were deliberately selected to cover the three fundamental ways in which our model can be used, forming a closed application space of design actions: (1) selecting and applying existing paradigms (Usage Scenarios 1 and 3), (2) refining existing paradigms by adjusting their graph structures (Scenario 2), and (3) generating new paradigms when existing ones are insufficient for a novel task (Scenario 4).
+The choice of application domains (\eg data science, creativity, and everyday tasks for general users) is intentionally diverse to demonstrate that the IAI model is not domain-bound.
+Rather than exhaustiveness, our goal is to illustrate breadth and accessibility, enabling readers from different communities to understand how the model applies across contexts.